Children and Young People Aged 0-25 with Special Educational Needs and Disabilities

 6.1 Requesting an Education, Health and Care Needs Assessment

-An Education, Health and Care Needs Assessment is an assessment undertaken by Slough Children First of the education, health and care needs of a child or young person aged 0-25 with Special Educational Needs (SEN) or disabilities to determine whether it is necessary to make provision for those needs in accordance with an education health and care plan.
+An Education, Health and Care Needs Assessment is an assessment undertaken by Slough Borough Council of the education, health and care needs of a child or young person aged 0-25 with Special Educational Needs (SEN) or disabilities to determine whether it is necessary to make provision for those needs in accordance with an education health and care plan.

-The following have a specific right to ask Slough Children First to conduct an Education, Health and Care Needs Assessment:
+The following have a specific right to ask Slough Borough Council to conduct an Education, Health and Care Needs Assessment:

 • A child's parent;